-The proposed methodology constructs a foundation for the development of new mathematical system analysis tools as quantitative ecosystem indicators.
-Based on this methodology, multiple measures and indices of matrix, vector, and scalar types for the dynamic $\texttt{diact}$ effects, utilities, exposures, and residence times, as well as the corresponding system efficiencies, stress, and resilience are introduced systematically in the present paper for the first time in literature.
-The proposed dynamic system measures and indices monitor the flow distribution and storage organization, quantify the effect and utility of one compartment directly or indirectly on another, identify the system efficiency and stress, measure the compartmental exposure to system flows, determine the residence time and compartmental activity levels, and ascertain the restoration time and resilience in the case of disturbances.
+The system decomposition theory constructs a foundation for the development of new mathematical system analysis tools as quantitative ecosystem indicators.
+Based on this theory, multiple measures and indices of matrix, vector, and scalar types for the dynamic $\texttt{diact}$ effects, utilities, exposures, and residence times, as well as the corresponding system efficiencies, stress, resilience and resistance are introduced systematically in the present paper for the first time in literature.
+The proposed dynamic system measures and indices monitor the flow distribution and storage organization, quantify the \texttt{diact} effects and utilities of one compartment directly or indirectly on another, identify the system efficiencies and stress, measure the compartmental exposures to system flows, determine the residence times and compartmental activity levels, and ascertain the system resilience and resistance in the case of disturbances.
 As a result, these measures and indices dynamically quantify ecosystems' characteristics, including their functions, features, properties, and various other system attributes that are potentially hidden in and even obscured by data.
 They ultimately enable the characterization and classification of ecosystems, precise analyses of system structure and behavior, as well as a detailed understanding of the dynamics of individual system compartments.
 Therefore, they may prove useful also for environmental assessment and management.

-Consequently, the proposed methodology leads to a holistic analysis of ecosystems and serves as a quantitative platform for testing empirical hypotheses, ecological inferences, and, potentially, theoretical developments.
+A novel mathematical technique for the quantitative characterization and classification of the main interspecific interaction types, and notably, for the determination of their strength is also developed in the present manuscript.
+This technique that uses system flows and storages for the quantitative characterization of interspecific interactions sets up a bridge between two main branches of ecology: ecosystem ecology and community ecology.
+Consequently, the proposed methodology, as a whole, leads to a holistic analysis of ecosystems and serves as a quantitative platform for testing empirical hypotheses, ecological inferences, and, potentially, theoretical developments.
 In effect, the proposed methodology brings a novel, formal, deterministic, complex system theory to the service of urgent and challenging environmental problems of the day and has the potential to lead the way to a more formalistic ecological science.